Pharmacokinetics: Metrics

-This model may not be applicable in situations where some of the enzymes responsible for metabolizing the drug become saturated, or where an active elimination mechanism is present that is independent of the drug's plasma concentration.
-In the real world each tissue will have its own distribution characteristics and none of them will be strictly linear.
-If we label the drug's volume of distribution within the organism VdF and its volume of distribution in a tissue VdT the former will be described by an equation that takes into account all the tissues that act in different ways, that is:

-This represents the multi-compartment model with a number of curves that express complicated equations in order to obtain an overall curve.
-A number of computer programs have been developed to plot these equations.
-However complicated and precise this model may be, it still does not truly represent reality despite the effort involved in obtaining various distribution values for a drug.
-This is because the concept of distribution volume is a relative concept that is not a true reflection of reality.
-The choice of model therefore comes down to deciding which one offers the lowest margin of error for the drug involved.
+Modeling

+Models have been developed to simplify conceptualization of the many processes that take place in the interaction between an organism and a chemical substance.
+Pharmacokinetic modelling may be performed either by noncompartmental or compartmental methods.
+Multi-compartment models provide the best approximations to reality; however, the complexity involved in adding parameters with that modelling approach means that monocompartmental models and above all two compartmental models are the most-frequently used.
+The model outputs for a drug can be used in industry (for example, in calculating bioequivalence when designing generic drugs) or in the clinical application of pharmacokinetic concepts.
+Clinical pharmacokinetics provides many performance guidelines for effective and efficient use of drugs for human-health professionals and in veterinary medicine.

+Models generally take the form of mathematical formulas that have a corresponding graphical representation.
+The use of these models allows an understanding of the characteristics of a molecule, as well as how a particular drug will behave given information regarding some of its basic characteristics such as its acid dissociation constant (pKa), bioavailability and solubility, absorption capacity and distribution in the organism.
+A variety of analysis techniques may be used to develop models, such as nonlinear regression or curve stripping.

 Noncompartmental analysis

-Noncompartmental PK analysis is highly dependent on estimation of total drug exposure.
+Noncompartmental methods estimate PK parameters directly from a table of concentration-time measurements.
+Noncompartmental methods are versatile in that they do not assume any specific model and generally produce accurate results acceptable for bioequivalence studies.
 Total drug exposure is most often estimated by area under the curve (AUC) methods, with the trapezoidal rule (numerical integration) the most common method.
 Due to the dependence on the length of x in the trapezoidal rule, the area estimation is highly dependent on the blood/plasma sampling schedule.
 That is, the closer time points are, the closer the trapezoids reflect the actual shape of the concentration-time curve.
 The number of time points available in order to perform a successful NCA analysis should be enough to cover the absorption, distribution and elimination phase to accurately characterize the drug.
-Beyond AUC exposure measures, parameters such as Cmax (maximum concentration), Tmax(time at maximum concentration), CL and Vd can also be reported using NCA methods.
+Beyond AUC exposure measures, parameters such as Cmax (maximum concentration), Tmax (time to maximum concentration), CL and Vd can also be reported using NCA methods.